Ukraine asked for donations in crypto. Then things got weird.

 The speed with which the AidForUkraine fundraising effort came together was “magic,” said Everstake’s Vasylchuk, who fled Kyiv days before the invasion thanks to his pilot’s license and is in temporary housing in Florida.
 In a group chat on Signal, the encrypted messaging app, he and Anatoly Yakovenko, the Ukrainian American co-founder of Solana, spoke with members of Ukraine’s central bank, the Digital Ministry, FTX and others, Vasylchuk said.

-But in perhaps the strangest turn yet, on early Wednesday morning, the Ukrainian government tweeted confirmation that there would be an “airdrop” for donors on Thursday, but it has yet to offer details about what that will entail.
+But in perhaps the strangest turn yet, on early Wednesday morning, the Ukrainian government tweeted confirmation that there would be an “airdrop” for donors on Thursday, but it offered no details about what that would entail.
 Airdrops, which promise to “drop” a token in the crypto wallet for participating consumers, are a popular way for crypto projects trying to lure in new users with the promise of a complimentary NFT, which could be used as a ticket or gating mechanism into future events or a collectible that increases in value over time.

 “It wasn’t that long ago that when you said you were going to do an airdrop, you know, as a war torn country, [it] meant food and medicine were going to be literally dropped from the air to your people,” Cas Piancey, co-host of the podcast Crypto Critic, posted on Twitter.
 “Now it means the war torn country will create a token and give it away.”